JRC1995/DemonRangerOptimizer/README.md

 # DemonRangerOptimizer

-Quasi Hyperbolic Rectified DEMON (Decaying Momentum) Adam/Amsgrad with AdaMod, Gradient Centralization, Lookahead, iterative averaging, and decorrelated weight decay
+Quasi Hyperbolic Rectified DEMON (Decaying Momentum) Adam/Amsgrad with AdaMod, Gradient Centralization, Lookahead, iterate averaging, and decorrelated weight decay

 ## How to use: